 But what's the real story?

-This article looks at the myths, the proven benefits, the type of vinegar to use, when it's useful and, importantly, when not to allow your chickens to drink it.
+This article is based on researched studies.
+It looks at the myths, the proven benefits, the type of vinegar to use, when it's useful and, importantly, when not to allow your chickens to drink it.

 Electrolytes are an important part of any chicken-keeper's first aid kit.
 But what exactly are they, and when should they be used?